ACADEMIC APPOINTMENTS

 Monthly Essayist for Ploughshares, selected essays include:

-“Why Game of Thrones and Fantasy Literature Gets Medieval,” Interview with Duke Today.
-May 2019.
+“Why Game of Thrones and Fantasy Literature Gets Medieval,” Duke Today, May 2019.

 Book Reviews